charlesawoodson/BarParse/README.md

 # BarParse
-Using MusixMatch Api to implement features using Paging3, Retrofit, Moshi, Hilt Dependency Injection, and View Binding.
+Using MusixMatch Api to implement features using ViewModels, Paging3, Retrofit, Moshi, Hilt Dependency Injection, and View Binding.
 Completed: Get most popular lyrics and artists with: track.chart.get, artist.chart.get
 Completed: Simply get lyrics with: track.lyrics.get
 Completed: Get info about an album with: album.get